Skip to main content

 • Tied to due diligence.
 Identity verification (KYBKYB Know Your Business - the identity verification process for corporate identities.
 This process allows you to seamlessly and securely verify your business customer's identity.
 Weavr will ask users to submit the necessary information and documentation so that they can get approved by financial providers. for corporatesCorporates Business entities that can be onboarded as identities on Weavr.
 Corporate identities represent companies and require Know Your Business (KYB) verification.
 They can have multiple authorised users and issue cards to card assignees., KYCKYC Know Your Customer - the identity verification process for consumer identities.
 This process allows you to seamlessly and securely verify your user's identity.
 Weavr will ask users to submit the necessary information and documentation so that they can get approved by financial providers. for consumersConsumers Individual persons who can be onboarded as identities on Weavr.
 Consumer identities represent individual customers and require Know Your Customer (KYC) verification.
 For consumers, the card owner and card assignee are typically the same person.) is performed in the root userRoot user The individual who creates the identity.
 For corporate identities, the root user needs to be a legal representative of the corporate such as a director or a representative who has the power of attorney over the company.
 For consumer identities, the root user is the owner of the identity.
 Every identity must always have one root user.'s name.
 The root userRoot user The individual who creates the identity.
 For corporate identities, the root user needs to be a legal representative of the corporate such as a director or a representative who has the power of attorney over the company.
 For consumer identities, the root user is the owner of the identity.
 Every identity must always have one root user.'s email must be verified before due diligence can start.

-Any other users on the identity are added later via the invite users flow and can have any combination of roles assigned to them.
+Any other users on the customer are added later via the invite users flow and can have any combination of roles assigned to them.

 Identifying the root user in your app